Cas-07/EdSquared_documentation/support.md

 ### What data can tutors and students see?

 - **Tutors**: Can see all the data input by their connected students, including grades, confidence levels, and historical records.
 Tutors can also see and add lesson reports and give feedback per student per subject.
-- **Students**: Can see their own data, including grades, confidence levels, and feedback from their tutor.
-Students can also see lesson reports added by their tutor.
+- **Students**: Can see their own data, including grades and confidence levels.
+Students can also see feedback, lesson reports, and homework added by their tutor.

 ### How are grades and subjects managed?